-- 165 region.
-In 2D watershedding, this procedure simply operates in two dimensions, but for 3D watershedding, the entire vertical column where the 2D feature is located has markers placed in it, except where data points do not exceed the segmentation data threshold.
-When data fields are layered, staggered, discontinuous in height, or otherwise irregular through the vertical dimension, this may lead to some data fields being erroneously segmented together.
-Such misrepresentations have been identified through quality control of tobac v1.2 output and triggered development of improvements.
-The discretized field, or - 170 "segmentation mask", for each timestep is saved as an array with the same dimensions as the input field.
-Segmentation fields produced using the 2D radar reflectivity data from our previously selected 2D radar reflectivity features (Figure 1b) are shown in Figure 1c.
-Each segmented region illustrates a wider and weaker reflectivity field located outside of a greater reflectivity region.
-These segmented regions are associated with the detected convective cores (features), and most likely indicate rainfall from the larger clouds being driven by the convective cores. - 175 Finally, the tracking procedure within tobac v1.2 also requires a previously existing set of tobac features.
-These features are then used with the Python Trackpy package (Allan et al., 2021) to predictively link connected features in time through the Crocker-Grier algorithm (Crocker and Grier, 1996).
-The presence of this tool within the tobac package introduces time evolution to the identified features and also links features to each other.
-Not only does this allow for the examination of cells throughout their lifetime, but also permits the scrutinization of individual features and of any or all features comprising - 180 the cell, which is highly useful for studying storms, clouds, and other temporally evolving meteorological phenomena.
-This use of Trackpy and other Python packages demonstrates the modular nature of tobac, and its ability to capitalize on software development advances occurring in different communities.
-This not only enhances the performance of tobac itself, but also provides it with the flexibility to be used with Python packages other than those used to develop tobac. - Despite the utility and power contained within this tool, tobac v1.2 had several important limitations from both a scientific and procedural standpoint, as touched on in the introduction.
-The limitation of feature detection and tracking to 2D, as well as the column-based approach to 3D segmentation using 2D features, meant that data fields which did not reduce cleanly into two dimensions (e.g., environments with strong vertical wind shear or layered clouds; deep convective clouds with multiple discontinuous vertical regions producing condensate; tilted convective storms; and intrusions of aerosol layers composed of different species at different altitudes) might have produced untrustworthy or confusing results when analysed - 190 using tobac v1.2.
-The tobac v1.2 tracking approach also lacked the ability to identify and process the splits and mergers of features over time, which is an issue that previous researchers developing tracking tools encountered and attempted to address (e.g., Dixon and Weiner, 1993; Hu et al., 2019).
+into two dimensions (e.g. environments with strong vertical wind shear or layered clouds, deep convective clouds with multiple discontinuous vertical regions producing condensate, tilted convective storms, and intrusions of aerosol layers composed of different species at different altitudes) might have produced untrustworthy or confusing results when analysed using tobac v1.2.
+The tobac v1.2 tracking approach also lacked the ability to identify and process the splits and mergers of features over time, which is an issue that previous researchers developing tracking tools encountered and attempted to address (e.g. Dixon and Weiner, 1993; Hu et al., 2019).
 Additionally, included data processing tools were limited, with no bandpass or spectral filter techniques included in the tobac v1.2 package to smooth or isolate data in noisy fields.
-From a computational perspective, the original implementation was also not well optimized, with one example of tracking several hundred thousand - 195 features (representing about two weeks of model data at 5 minutes) taking over two weeks to process on a modern server and requiring substantial increases in computational efficiency to enable tractable usage with large datasets.
+From a computational perspective, the original implementation was also not well optimized, with one example of tracking several hundred thousand features (representing about 2 weeks of model data at 5 min) taking over 2 weeks to process on a modern server and requiring substantial increases in computational efficiency to enable tractable usage with large datasets.
 Using detected features to segment data that exists on a different grid was also more challenging with this version of tobac, as it required users to remap these data to a common grid.
 Finally, tobac v1.2 also lacked the ability to compute features, segmentation fields, and tracks on data with PBCs, a common characteristic in idealized numerical models.
 All of these needs motivated the improvements that are discussed in the following two sections.

-3 tobac v1.5 - Scientific Improvements
+3 tobac v1.5 - scientific improvements

-3.1 3D feature detection, segmentation and tracking
+3.1 Three-dimensional feature detection, segmentation, and tracking

 One of the scientifically consequential improvements to tobac made as a part of v1.5 is the addition of the vertical dimension to feature detection and tracking, as well as an overhaul of 3D segmentation.
-When 3D data are input, contiguity 205 and spacing of regions within these data are now assessed in all three spatial dimensions versus just the horizontal dimensions in v1.2.
+When 3D data are input, contiguity and spacing of regions within these data are now assessed in all three spatial dimensions versus just the horizontal dimensions in v1.2.
 Further, the code also supports both uniform and non-uniform vertical grid spacing, allowing for use with modelling and observational data exhibiting either of these common grid structures.
 Data fields with a 3D input now output additional information on the vertical centre of the feature, using the same centre-finding methods that apply to 2D input.
-Including these additional data can be used for analyses that depend on vertical information, e.g., defining the vertical structure of updrafts and downdrafts within convective clouds; identifying intrusions of concentrated aerosol layers; and highlighting vertical layers of elevated environmental stability, to name a few.
+Including these additional data can be used for analyses that depend on vertical information, e.g. defining the vertical structure of updraughts and downdraughts within convective clouds, identifying intrusions of concentrated aerosol layers, and highlighting vertical layers of elevated environmental stability.